yingkitw/platypus/docs/archive/GETTING_STARTED.md

 ### Elements

 Elements are UI components that can be displayed.
-They're defined in `webag-core::element::ElementType` and include:
+They're defined in `platypus-core::element::ElementType` and include:

 - Text elements: Text, Markdown, Code, Heading
 - Input widgets: Button, TextInput, Slider, Checkbox, etc.